 This arrangement places considerable pressures on both attorneys and court reporters.
 Attorneys must present their cases both clearly and completely because the arguments, testimony and evidence they put forward is all that juries may generally process when making their determinations.
 Similarly, if court reporters are not accurate to the word, the outcome of the trial may be improperly decided.
 When jurors consult a trial transcript in order to clarify testimony, meaning, evidence, argumentation and a host of other resources, they must be able to reference a truly “clean” and accurate accounting of all that has occurred in the courtroom.

 Jurors are not permitted to ask questions partially because they need to avoid influencing the proceedings in either intentional or subconscious ways.
 Juries are meant to act as impartial bystanders until a determination can be made based on everything that has been presented during the course of the trial and only what has been presented.
 As a result, it falls to attorneys to make their clients’ cases and court reporters to accurately document those cases as presented.
 Jurors may then focus all of their attention upon rendering a fair decision.

 Answers to Additional Legal Questions

-If you have questions about juries, evidence, New York court reporters, or any other element of legal cases, please consider contacting an experienced attorney.
+If you have questions about juries, evidence, court reporters, or any other element of legal cases, please consider contacting an experienced attorney.
 Consulting with an attorney is generally a confidential process and does not obligate you to take any legal action, so there is really no reason to delay if you have legal questions in need of answers.
 In addition, it is often the case in the legal “world” that asking questions in a proactive fashion tends to benefit those who choose to speak up.
 Waiting until a need or query is urgent tends to leave individuals with fewer options and less flexibility with regards to whatever their legal situation may be.